-1 Introduction
+1. Introduction

-In recent years the idea has gained ground that creolization is a special kind of second language acquisition (SLA), or, at least, that SLA plays a crucial role in creolization (see, e.g., the recent columns by Plag 2008a,b, 2009a,b in this journal, or publications such as Lefebvre & Jourdan 2006, Siegel 2008).
+In recent years the idea has gained ground that creolization is a special kind of second language acquisition (SLA), or, at least, that SLA plays a crucial role in creolization (see, e.g., the recent columns by Plag 2008a,b, 2009a,b in this journal, or publications such as Lefebvre et al. 2006, Siegel 2008).
 An alternative to the SLA approach is one that makes reference to the notion of 'feature pool' and views different kinds of language creation in general as emerging from a process of selection from such a 'feature pool' (e.g. Mufwene 2001).
-Under this approach, "[t]he composition of the feature pool determines the extent to which xenolectal elements influence the structure of the new, outcome system."
-(Mufwene, http://humanities.uchicago.edu/faculty/ mufwene/classes/CreoleVernacularsAndCultures.html).
+Under this approach, '[t]he composition of the feature pool determines the extent to which xenolectal elements influence the structure of the new, outcome system.'
+(Mufwene no date).
 This approach has important implications for the problem of the role of typology in language creation and for the question whether it is useful to distinguish between different types of language creation, such as creolization and admixture.
 The following two quotations from Aboh & Ansaldo (2006) illustrate these implications.